benbjurstrom/otpz/README.md

 This installs:
 - `resources/js/pages/auth/otpz-login.tsx` - Email entry page
 - `resources/js/pages/auth/otpz-verify.tsx` - OTP code entry page
-- `app/Http/Controllers/Auth/OtpzLoginController.php` - Handles email entry and OTP sending
-- `app/Http/Controllers/Auth/OtpzVerificationController.php` - Handles OTP verification
+- `app/Http/Controllers/Auth/OtpzController.php` - Self-contained controller handling all OTP logic

 > **Note:** These components import shadcn/ui components (`Button`, `Input`, `Label`, `Checkbox`) and layout components (`AuthLayout`) from the Laravel React starter kit.
 If you're not using the starter kit, you may need to adjust these imports or create these components.